Overview of Panel

 The purposes of this transfer or “centralization” process are to avoid duplication of discovery, to prevent inconsistent pretrial rulings, and to conserve the resources of the parties, their counsel and the judiciary.
 Transferred actions not terminated in the transferee district are remanded to their originating transferor districts by the Panel at or before the conclusion of centralized pretrial proceedings.

-Since its inception, the Panel has considered motions for centralization in almost 2,400 dockets involving nearly 400,000 cases and millions of claims therein.
-These dockets encompass litigation categories as diverse as airplane crashes; other single accidents, such as train wrecks or hotel fires; mass torts, such as those involving asbestos, drugs and other products liability cases; patent validity and infringement; antitrust price fixing; securities fraud; and employment practices.
+Since its inception, the Panel has considered motions for centralization in more than 2,550 dockets involving over 500,000 cases and millions of claims therein.
+These dockets encompass litigation categories as diverse as airplane crashes; other single accidents, such as train wrecks or hotel fires; mass torts, such as those involving asbestos, drugs and other products liability cases; patent validity and infringement; antitrust price fixing; data security breaches, securities fraud; and employment practices.

 Membership of the MDL Panel